- Lottery bidding: Friday, November 6, 12:01 a.m. - Monday, November 9, 11:59 p.m.

 Note that if you are a combined degree student seeking to transfer six credits from your partner program under Rule 3.3(d), then you should instead complete the “Credit Transfer Request” available on the Student Forms web page.

 Wait List Information

-Beginning on the first day of the Cancel/Add and Waitlist Registration period, students may add their names to a closed course waitlist using the MyU online registration system.
+Beginning on the first day of the Open Enrollment, Cancel/Add and Waitlist Registration period, students may add their names to a closed course waitlist using the MyU online registration system.
 Instructions on how to waitlist for a class can be found in the University’s How-to Guide.

 IMPORTANT: If you would like to enroll in a closed course that has a time conflict with a course you are currently enrolled in, you must use the “future swap” function AT THE TIME you add yourself to the wait list.